Nompie1993/Database-Project/README.md

 ## Step-by-Step Guide:
 1. Create the Database:
 - Open your MySQL client (e.g., Workbench or Command Line).
-- Create a new database for the project:CREATE DATABASE StudentRecordsDB;
+- Create a new database for the project:
+- CREATE DATABASE PLP_StudentsDB;
-USE StudentRecordsDB;
+- USE PLP_StudentsDB;

 2. Import the .sql File: